 Open a web browser and navigate to http://mobile.hotspot or http://192.168.0.1

 Change the password that appears in the Password field.

 CUNY Loaner Support Website, which includes the full User Manual for the T-9 Franklin Mobile Hotspot, including more on getting started and using your T-9

-When the Newman Library reopens on August 25, 2021 equipment loans will resume at the technology loan desk.
+Equipment loans are handled at the technology loan desk in the Newman Library.
 Loans will be transacted on site in the Library.
 The items available for loan and the associated loan periods are listed on the Library’s technology loan services page.
 A few items are available for semester-long loan while supplies last.
 They may be requested using the equipment loan form.

 The College’s main student computing lab, the Kaplan Computing & Technology Center, will be open by appointment.